jstrzempko/IDCE302_Lab-1_Python-Calculations/README.md

 # Code

-Users can download and run the python code easily in a Colab notebook.
+Users can download and run the python code in a Colab notebook.
 The code will print the provided inputs as well as the resulting output when run.
-If problems are encountered, user can contact Jess Strzempko at JeStrzempko@clarku.edu for more help and further information.
+If problems are encountered, users can contact Jess Strzempko at JeStrzempko@clarku.edu for more help and further information.